xapax/security/persistence.md

 Now if the machine has ssh you will be able to ssh into the machine.

+## SSH key

+Add key to exisitng ssh-account.

+## Cronjob NC

+Create cronjob that connects to my machine every 10 minutes

-##
+## Binary trojan
+Create a binary with malicious content inside.
+Run that, get meterpreter shell, run metasploit persistence.

 https://www.offensive-security.com/metasploit-unleashed/binary-linux-trojan/

-If you have a meterpreter shell you can easily just run.
+If you have a meterpreter shell you can easily just run persistence.

+## Backdoor in webserver

+You can put a cmd or shell-backdoor in a webserver.

+Put backdoor on webserver, either in separate file or in hidden in another file

+## Admin account to CMS

+Add admin account to CMS.

+## Mysql-backdoor

+Mysql backdoor